gugarosa/dbn_tuning/README.md

 # Fine-Tuning Deep Belief Networks with Harmony-Based Optimization

-*This repository holds all the necessary code to run the very-same experiments described in the paper "Fine-Tuning Deep Belief Networks with Harmony-Based Optimization".*
+*This repository holds all the necessary code to run the very-same experiments described in the chapter "Fine-Tuning Deep Belief Networks with Harmony-Based Optimization".*

 ---